 Herbalist all agree that the best time to harvest calendula is during mid-morning, shortly after the new blooms have opened but after any dew has dried.
 That said, simply do your best given your schedule.
 Harvesting midday or even in the afternoon is better than not harvesting them at all!

 To harvest calendula blooms, pick or cut off the flower where it meets the stem.
 If you plan to use it for edible or medicinal purposes, avoid collecting the heads that are already starting to dry and go to seed.
 Fresh blooms are best for this.
 Use the older ones for seed-saving instead.
+And yes, take the whole head!
+The most medicinal value is found in the green pedestal, not just the flower petals.

 If you aren’t up for drying or using the fresh blooms, some calendula varieties have strong enough stems to make good cut flowers too.